 Now your hardware is ready for SLI.
 It’s time to enable the SLI feature on your Windows system.

 Step 3: Configure SLI on your Windows system

 The final step is to install or update your graphics driver and then enable SLI on your NVIDIA Control Panel.

-Your video cards need a driver so as to run on your computer.
+Your video cards need a driver to work properly on your computer.
 And your SLI system won’t be able to run smoothly if your graphics driver is wrong or out of date.
 You should install the latest graphics driver on your computer.
-If you want to do it easily and automatically, you can use Driver Easy.
+If you want to do this easily and automatically, you can use Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 steps (and you get full support and a 30-day money back guarantee):